BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 ### Step 6 – Create changelog extension

 You can choose whether to create the changelog extension for your 3DCityDB instance.
-The changelog extension adds a table to the 3DCityDB schema, where insert, delete, and update operations on city objects are tracked.
+The changelog extension adds a table to the 3DCityDB schema, where insert, delete, and update operations on top-level city objects are tracked.
 Each changelog entry provides metadata about the affected city object (identifier, envelope, etc.), the database user executing the operation, a reason for the update, and the transaction type.
 Database triggers are installed to automatically populate the changelog table.
 As a result, insert, delete,